 Introduction to Serialization in Java

 Serialization in Java is a mechanism that converts an object’s state into a byte stream.
 Deserialization is its reverse process.
-Through deserialization, from a byte stream, an actual Java object is created in the memory.
-Such a mechanism persists the object.
+Through deserialization, an actual Java object is created in memory from a byte stream.
+Such a mechanism persists in the object.
 The byte stream so created from serialization does not depend on any platform.
-The object serialized on one platform can be deserialized on any other platform without any issue.
+Any other platform can deserialize the object serialized on one platform without issue.

 Concept of Serialization in Java